 Divisional peer mentoring scheme

-The Medical Sciences Division runs a peer mentoring scheme for research staff, which involves the formation of mentoring circles comprising 3-4 members of research staff and one more senior member of staff.
+The Medical Sciences Division runs a peer mentoring scheme for all staff, which involves the formation of mentoring circles comprising 3-4 members of research staff and one more senior member of staff.

-Mentoring circles aim to support the development of research staff across the Division by:
+Mentoring circles aim to support the development of all staff across the Division (including research, administrative, technical, academic-related where numbers allow) by:

 - Encouraging self-reflection

 - Providing access to senior staff members outside of the researchers’ home department

 Mentors often gain as much as their mentees from the process and find that it provides an opportunity to review their own experience.
 Mentors must be experienced researchers, but could be at different stages of their careers.
 For example:

 - Senior/experienced postdocs (especially those wishing to develop their mentoring skills)

 - Academic staff

 - Senior staff in non-research roles